 Various types of dental problems can cause spotting of blood.
 Broken teeth, gum disease, loss of teeth, oral masses and oral trauma are some things which can produce blood spotting

 Dogs can contract infectious organisms in their urinary systems.
 When this occurs, much like humans, spots of blood may be seen in the urine and sometimes discomfort occurs as well.
 When this blood spotting is seen in the house, it can have the appearance of pure blood.
 Bladder stones are another potential cause for spotting of blood in the urine.

 Spotting of blood from the rectum can occur when your pet strains to defecate if he is constipated.
 Bouts of diarrhea can also produce spotting of blood.
 Inflammatory bowel disease and gastrointestinal diseases are also conditions which can produce bloody stools.

 Blood spotting from the penis in males can indicate some prostate issues.
 Cancers, depending on their location, can also produce blood spotting or other discharges from virtually any opening in the body

 Pregnancy or Heat Cycle

-Spotting of blood from the vagina of a female can be indicative of a heat cycle.
-When the spotting of blood changes color, she is usually ready to mate.
-Spotting of blood from the vagina of a pregnant female can, but not always, be indicative of a pregnancy issue.
+Spotting of blood from the vulva of a female can be indicative of a heat cycle.
+Spotting of blood from the vulva of a pregnant female can, but not always, be indicative of a pregnancy issue.
 Some breeds and females can spot blood throughout the pregnancy and still produce healthy puppies.